-LANG The code language for the function (either C or FORTRAN).
-No language should be the function or schedule group.
+STORAGE List of variable groups which should have storage switched on for the duration of the function or schedule group.
 Each group must specify how many timelevels to activate storage for, from 1 up to the maximum number for the group as specified in the defining interface.ccl file.
 If the maximum is 1 (the default) this number may be omitted.
 Alternatively timelevels can be the name of a parameter accessible to the thorn.
 The parameter name is the same as used in C routines of the thorn, fully qualified parameter names of the form thorn::parameter are not allowed.
 In this case 0 (zero) timelevels can be requested, which is equivalent to the STORAGE statement being absent.